Wirt4/racing-snakes-rails-edition/README.md

 # Racing Snakes: Rails Edition
 # Project Description
+_Racing Snakes: Rails Edition_ is a lightweight Ruby on Rails application that parses, ranks, and displays race results using clean MVC architecture and test-driven development practices.
+An extension of "Racing Snakes"(https://github.com/Wirt4/racing_snakes), this project showcases practical Ruby skills, RSpec testing discipline, and deploy-ready Rails workflows.
 # Who Is This Project For
+## Hosted Project
+For people who want to play a fun little game without a ton of overhead for setup.
+## The repo
+For devs who want to develop and extend a deploy-read Rails app.
 # Dependencies
+(stub)
 # Instructions For Use
+(stub)
 # Terms of Use
 The MIT License (MIT)